Biography

 WW2 Podcast:

-The latest (Episode 11 - Arthur and Syd) has just been published (20th Jan 2026).
-It is a funny and moving interview with comedian Arthur Smith about his dad, Syd, who became a prisoner of war at El Alamein and ended up in Colditz.
+The latest episode is a funny and moving interview with comedian Arthur Smith about his father, Syd, who became a prisoner of war at El Alamein and ended up in Colditz.

-And for information about talks or Speaking Shakespeare workshops (public, corporate - or for social organisations), please complete the contact form below.
+And for information about Matthew's talks and speeches or Explore Your Voice by Speaking Shakespeare workshops (corporate or social), please complete the contact form at the bottom of this page.

 "Matthew blended the sacred and the profane, the high and the low brow.
 His speech sent me back to the sonnets…"